wml-frc/CJ-Vision/docs/gettingStarted.md

 - Multiple images can be created, generally used for separating certain steps in tracking.
 E.g, an original unchanged image, colour filtered image, contours image etc....

-- The `Camera` class built in uses OpenCV's `cv::ViceoCapture` class.
+- The `Camera` class built in uses OpenCV's `cv::VideoCapture` class.
 And wraps around the concept for reduced lines in configuring the Camera.
 Multiple Camera classes can be created as well.

 - The Camera class contains a `config`, the raw capture from opencv `cap`, an initialisation method `init()` and a capture method meant to be used in the update loop `capture(CJ::Image &image)`.
 Note that the capture methods requires an image, as to pass the data from the camera to the image placed as a parameter.